Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Info, Stats`
 #### Description:
-This command will post some bot statistics such as:<br/>
+Posts some bot statistics such as:<br/>
 Memory Usage, Node & Discord.js versions, the uptime of the bot as well as how many users, channels and servers it has access to.<br/>
 #### Usage Example:
 `!info`